HarmonicLabs/mutexo-docs/docs/client/api/free.md

 ---
-sidebar_position: 10
+sidebar_position: 4
 title: free
 ---

 # Free

-The `free` method is used to release previously locked UTXOs (Unspent Transaction Outputs).
+The `free` method is used to release previously locked UTxOs.
 This method sends a request to the server to free the specified UTXOs.

 ### Syntax